wp-plugins/netbiscuits-analytics/readme.txt

 == Installation ==

 To install automatically from within WP's Admin:
 1. In WP's Admin, go to the 'Plugins' page
 2. Click 'Add New' & search for 'Netbiscuits Analytics'
 3. From the search results, select and install the plugin

 Or if you prefer to install manually:
 1. Download this plugin to your computer (you will receive a single ZIP file)
 2. Unzip the ZIP file
 3. Upload the ZIP file contents to the \`/wp-content/plugins/\` directory

-For either case:
+For both cases:
 4. Once installed, go to the 'Plugins' page
 5. Scroll down to 'Netbiscuits Analytics'
 6. Click the 'Activate' link under the plugin's name
 7. Once activated, go to 'Settings' > 'Netbiscuits Analytics'
 8. Follow the instructions at the top of the page to copy & paste your Analytics code
 9. Save the code
 10. Your site should now include your Analytics code near the bottom of all pages

 == Frequently Asked Questions ==